Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Walk of Fame at Citadel Park, Sibiu, Romania

-Outside the old city walls, running parallel to Strada Cetatii, is a pleasant and peaceful park, Citadel Park – or Parcul Cetatii.
-The park was created in 1791 and was a defensive strategy, much like a moat, but without water.
+Running parallel to Strada Cetatii is the pleasant and peaceful Citadel Park – or Parcul Cetatii.
+It was created in 1791 and was a defensive strategy, much like a moat, but without water.

-The paved path through the park is also the site of the Sibiu Walk of Fame.
+The paved path is also the site of the Sibiu Walk of Fame.
 The city’s most famous cultural figures are named on stars that line the pathway.

 #18 Relax by the Fountain in Astra Park Sibiu